Did you ask yourself the question: is Brazil safe to travel to?

-Is Rio de Janeiro as dangerous as Sao Paulo?
+What about comparing Rio de Janeiro vs Sao Paulo is one just as dangerous as the other?
 What about the rural parts of Brazil, in the Amazon Basin?

 Most travelers are aware of Brazil’s dangerous side before making the trip, but may still worry about its potential for a serious crime.

-Rio, Brasilia and other cities have their petty crime, just like most major cities, but is the serious crime that bad?
+Rio, Brasilia, and other cities such as Salvador de Bahia have their petty crime, just like most major cities, but is the serious crime that bad?

 Is it Safe to Travel to Brazil?